 Later confirmatory studies are generally larger and longer and include a more diverse patient population.

-Phase 0 trials
+Phase 0 trials and clinical trial designs

 - Phase 0 studies generally use only a few small doses of a new drug in a few people.

-- Determination of drug pharmacokinetics.
+- Determine drug pharmacokinetics.

-- Determination of pharmacologically significant doses of the drug.
+- Pharmacologically significant doses of the drug.

-- Determination of drugs mechanism of action.
+- Understand the drug mechanism of action.

 - They help in making go/no-go decisions on relevant human models instead of relying completely on animal data.